-Bernie Sanders' campaign files for 'partial recanvass' in 25 Iowa precincts
+Sanders, Buttigieg campaigns file for recanvass of 85 Iowa precincts

 A recanvass is not a recount, but a check of the vote count against paper records to ensure the counts were reported accurately.

-While the Iowa Democratic Party (IDP) on Sunday released updated results showing former South Bend, Ind.
-Mayor Pete Buttigieg leading Sanders by two state delegate equivalents out of 2,152 counted, the Associated Press says it is still unable to declare a winner because the wire service believes the results may not be fully accurate and are still subject to potential revision.
+While the IDP on Sunday released updated results showing Buttigieg leading Sanders by two state delegate equivalents out of 2,152 counted, the Associated Press says it is still unable to declare a winner because the wire service believes the results may not be fully accurate and are still subject to potential revision.

 Both Buttigieg and Sanders have claimed victory in the caucuses — Buttigieg, because he holds a razor-thin lead in the delegate count; Sanders, because he has received the most total support overall in raw votes.
 But the chaos and inconsistencies in the reporting of the results have raised widespread doubts and prompted sharp criticism of the process by candidates and party leaders, and the field has largely shifted its focus to the next primary state, New Hampshire.